hydrologie/sefm/doc/notebooks/index.rst

   Seasonality of storms at bi-weekly resolution for a specific duration and storm type Evaluation of heterogeneous climatic regions as a prerequisite to the L-moment approach

-* `Point and Watershed Precipitation Frequency Analysis`
+* `Point and Watershed Precipitation Frequency Analysis <frequency_analysis/index.html>`_ Point and watershed precipitation regional frequency analysis based on L-moments

 * `Spatial and Temporal Storm Patterns`